-In terms of where to get them, leafy greens, grasses, and microalgae are your best bet, as they’re rich sources of many different types of antioxidants, including:
+In terms of where to get them, leafy greens, grasses, and microalgae are your best bet as they’re rich sources of many different types of antioxidants, including:

-Chlorophyll: Chlorophyll, a pigment that gives plants their green colour, is known to act as an antioxidant in the body.
-Some of the top sources of chlorophyll are moringa with a whopping 8.2 mg/g, barley grass, which contains 5.4 mg/g, and spirulina with 4.8 mg/g.
-Kale and spinach are also excellent sources of chlorophyll, boasting ~ 6.5 mg/g, and 7 mg/g, respectively (3)(4).
+Chlorophyll:You know it as the pigment that gives plants their green colour.
+Some of the top sources of chlorophyll are moringa, with a whopping 8.2 mg/g, barley grass, which contains 5.4 mg/g, and spirulina at 4.8 mg/g.
+Spinach and kale are also excellent sources of chlorophyll, boasting 7 mg/g and ≈6.5 mg/g, respectively (3)(4).